TroZ/DF2MC/ReadMe.txt

 		"ashes"
 		"constructed"
 		"cyanglow"
-	Ramps, Stairs and Buildings are handled a bit differently.
+	Ramps and Stairs are handled a bit differently.
 	Stairs have a number append to their class name to indicate the level mod 4 (the remainder after the level they are on is divided by 4).
 This allows you to define stairs in such a way that tall up-down stair stacks result in